-In terms of the percentage split, the proposed development provides flats and terraced dwellings broadly in accordance with the indicative percentage identified in the SHMA.
+In terms of the percentage split, the proposed development provides apartments and semi detached dwellings different to the percentage identified in the SHMA but ratios should be viewed against the wider site for an overall impression.
 With regard to the semi-detached and detached properties, more than the indicative percentage identified in the SHMA have been provided, owing to the fact that no bungalows or specialist accommodation is proposed, hence the number of units proposed has been spread out amongst the other proposed property types, which would still deliver a good range of housetypes.
-The applicants have aimed to provide a range of house types including three and for bed houses that will meet family needs.
-Early enquiries has demonstrated that there is a real demand for the three and four bed accommodation.
+It is intended to provide a range of house types including three and for bed houses that will meet family needs.
+Early enquiries have demonstrated that there is a real demand for the three and four bed accommodation in this area and specifically on this site.